 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 What’s the Purpose of a Loan?
-6 Good Reasons to Get a Personal Loan
+Common Reasons to Get a Personal Loan

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 If you’re in the market for a personal loan, the purpose of your loan can impact which lenders you can work with and what your rates will be.
 Finding a lender that aligns with your loan purpose and financial goals can make a big difference in your overall satisfaction with your experience.

 So, why should you get a personal loan?
 They can be used for anything from taking a family vacation to consolidating your other debts.
 Keep reading to learn some of the most common reasons people get loans, where to find them and how to get one.

 How do personal loans work?

 Personal loans, which are typically unsecured, are repaid in monthly installments with interest.

 Because they are unsecured — meaning you don’t have to put down collateral — most lenders will look at your creditworthiness to determine your eligibility and interest rates.

 You should always evaluate the purpose of a loan to determine whether you need to borrow and have the ability to make payments.
 Defaulting on a personal loan can have critical consequences on your credit score and can make it challenging to get other forms of credit down the road.